Recipient of the 2019 Harry C. Rowsell Award

 In addition to his work with the University of Calgary and the CCAC, Dr. Morck was also involved in the drafting of the Government of Alberta's Animal Protection Act.
 He has received numerous awards over the course of his career, including the 2017 University of Calgary U-Make-A-Difference Award, the 2011 Canadian Association for Laboratory Animal Science Veterinarian of the Year Award, and the 2007 NSERC Synergy Award, and was twice nominated with colleagues for the Alberta Science & Technology Award.

-The CCAC relies on hundreds of dedicated volunteers every year to effectively and collaboratively contribute to animal ethics and care, and to carry out our mandate.
+The CCAC relies on thousands of dedicated volunteers every year to effectively and collaboratively contribute to animal ethics and care, and to carry out our mandate.
 We are deeply grateful to these individuals, and would like to thank both the nominees and the nominators for this year's award for highlighting some of these outstanding individuals.